Recruitment Privacy Statement

 You, or an authorized individual who we can verify is acting on your behalf, can exercise the applicable rights by contacting us using the contact details at the bottom of this Statement or by submitting your request through our Request Portal.

 Our legal grounds for collecting and using your personal data as described in this Privacy Statement fall into the following four categories.

 Consent: In some cases, we ask you for your consent to process your personal data.
 You can withdraw your consent at any time, which will not affect the lawfulness of the processing before your consent was withdrawn.
 If you would like to withdraw your consent, you can do so by emailing firstname.lastname@example.org.

 Legitimate Interest: We process certain data for the legitimate interests of Workday, our affiliates, our partners, or our customers.
 These legitimate interests include, for example, improving effectiveness and efficiency in our recruitment processes and detecting, preventing, and investigating illegal activities and potential security issues.
 We will rely on our legitimate interests for processing personal data only after balancing our interests and rights against the impact of the processing on individuals.

 Performance of a Contract: We process personal data to perform our obligations under an agreement we have with you or to take steps prior to entering an employment contract with you, where you are considered for employment.
-For example, we use your personal information to make you a job offer or complete a contract of employment with you.
+For example, we use your personal data to make you a job offer or complete a contract of employment with you.

 Other Legal Bases: In some cases, we may have a legal obligation to process your personal data, such as in response to a court or regulator order.
 We also may need to process your personal data to protect vital interests, or to exercise, establish, or defend legal claims.